-This Office is going to presume in this scenario the new LLC applied for the multiple lot discounts.
+This Office is going to presume in this scenario the builder is the property owner and applied for the multiple lot discount.
 Lindsey v.
 S.C.
 Tax Com., 302 S.C.
 274, 395 S.E.2d 184 (1990).
+This Office has previously answered a similar question concerning the multiple lot discount.
+In a 2013 opinion, this Office stated:

 The South Carolina Department of Revenue put out a regulation concerning discounts for subdivided lands.
 It is this Office's longstanding policy (as it is in the courts) to defer to the administrative agency charged with the regulation concerning the subject matter.
 As this Office stated in a previous opinion, "as a general matter, it is well recognized that administrative agencies possess discretion in the area of effectuating the policy established by the Legislature in the agency's governing law.
 As our Supreme Court has recognized, 'construction of a statute by the agency charged with executing it is entitled to the most respectful consideration [by the courts] and should not be overruled absent cogent reasons.'
 Op.
 S.C.
 Atty.
 Gen., October 20, 1997, quoting Logan v.
 Leatherman, 290 S.C.
 400, 351 S.E.2d 146, 148 (1986).
 The Courts have stated that it is not necessary that the administrative agency's construction be the only reasonable one or even one the court would have reached if the question had initially arisen in a judicial proceeding.
 Ill.
 Commerce Comm. v.
 Interstate Commerce Comm., 749 F.2d 825 (D.C.Cir.
 1984).
 Typically, so long as an administrative agency's interpretation of a statutory provision is reasonable, we defer to that agency's construction."
 Op.
 S.C.
 Atty.
 Gen., 2006 WL 269609 (January 20, 2006).
 "Where the administrative interpretation has been formally promulgated as an interpretative regulation or has been consistently followed, this required deference is highlighted and the administrative interpretation is entitled to great weight."
 Op.
 S.C.
 Atty.
 Gen., 1990 WL 482427 (May 1, 1990) (citing Marchant v.
 Hamilton, 279 S.C.
 497, 309 S.E.2d 781 (1983)).
 Therefore, let us examine the regulation by the South Carolina Department of Revenue pertaining to these statutes.
 The regulation says: